 - Higher volatility

-- Lower price appreciation than we’ve seen in recent years, but with returns within one to two percentage points of current yields
+- Lower price appreciation than we’ve seen in recent years, but with returns within one to two percentage points above or below current yields

 Outlook By Asset Class